 Download Drupal from the command line, for example using wget or curl.

 The commands are, respectively:

-Note: The option for the curl command is the upper case letter "O" and not the numeral that stands for zero.
+Note: The curl command option is the upper case letter "O" and not the numeral that stands for zero.

-Type the following command (replacing "x.x" with your downloaded version's number):
+Type the following command and replace "x.x" with your downloaded version's number:

 tar -xzvf drupal-x.x.tar.gz